donorbox/donorbox-api/README.md

 ### Pagination
 All Donorbox API endpoints support pagination.
 Provide `page` and `per_page` parameters to split the result accordingly.
-The default page size(`per_page` parameter's value) is 50, maximum 100 allowed.
-If it exceeds the maximum, will fallback to default.
+The default page size (`per_page` parameter's value) is 50, maximum 100 allowed.
+If it exceeds the maximum, it will fallback to default.

 e.g. `{GET} /api/v1/donors?page=2&per_page=18`